Sydney gangland war: Groups and factions

-The Freeman-McPherson Group
+The Freeman–McPherson Team

 Led by Lenny McPherson and George Freeman.
 Considered as the "old school" criminal group in the Sydney Underworld, the McPherson-Freeman Group ran Sydney's illegal gambling, nightclub and vice trade since the late 1950s and early 1960s.
 Frederick "Paddles" Anderson, Stan "The Man" Smith, and Melbourne hitman Chris Flannery were reportedly part of this group.
 The McPherson-Freeman Group was also commonly referred as "The Team".

-The Smith-Henry Group
+The Smith–Henry Gang

 Led by Neddy Smith and his associate and bodyguard Graham "Abo" Henry, this criminal group was mainly involved in armed robberies and drug trafficking.
 The gang largely operated in Sydney's Eastern suburbs.
 The group included Warren "Frenchie" Lanfranchi, Harvey Jones and Danny "Brain" Chubb.
-In 1976, Neddy Smith formed a business relationship with NSW Police Detective Roger Rogerson.
+In 1976, Neddy Smith formed a business relationship with NSW Police detective Roger Rogerson.

-The McCann-Domican Group
+The McCann–Domican Gang

 Led by Barry McCann and his associate, Irish-born British standover man Thomas "Tough Tommy" Domican, this group was mainly involved in drug trafficking and were considered to be a major rival group.
 Like Smith's gang, McCann's gang operated out of the Lansdowne Hotel in Chippendale.
-During the 1980s, McCann's gang was involved in a feud with both the McPherson-Freeman and Smith-Henry groups and before getting into a "tit-for-tat" feud with Chris Flannery.
+In the 1980s, McCann's gang was involved in a feud with both the McPherson-Freeman and Smith-Henry groups and before getting into a "tit-for-tat" feud with Chris Flannery.
 The group included Barry "Sugar" Croft, Terry Ball, George Savvas, Victor Camillieri and Kevin Theobald.
-McCann was later shot dead at H.J.
+McCann was shot dead at H.J.
 Mahoney Park in Marrickville on 27 December 1987.

 The Honoured Society

-A Calabrian 'Ndrangheta group that were involved in the marijuana trade in the Riverina District during the 1970s.
+A Calabrian 'Ndrangheta group that were involved in the marijuana trade in the Riverina District in the 1970s.
 The Honoured Society was reported to run a vast marijuana trade between Sydney and Melbourne.
 Robert Trimbole, Gianfranco "Frank" Tizzoni, Antonio Sergi (born 1935), Antonio Sergi (born 1950), Domenic Sergi, Francesco Sergi, and Francesco Barbaro were reportedly part of this group.
-Even though the Honoured Society weren't directly involved in the Sydney gangland war, some members were reportedly involved in the heroin trade.
+Even though the Honoured Society were not directly involved in the Sydney gangland war, some members were reportedly involved in the heroin trade.

 Investigation

 At the time of the Sydney gangland war, no investigations into the killings were carried out, due to police corruption.
-During the Royal Commission, Taskforce Snowy, headed by the NSW Police Assistant Commissioner John Laycock, was established to investigate the killings.
+During the Royal Commission, Taskforce Snowy was established to investigate the killings, headed by the NSW Police Assistant Commissioner John Laycock.
 Since 1995, Taskforce Snowy carried out the investigation into 14 gangland killings linked to the Sydney gangland war.
 As a result of Taskforce Snowy's investigations, the NSW Police established additional police investigative taskforces to investigate more unsolved killings attributed to the Sydney gangland war.